 Local creeks which flow openly through the developed portion of the community shall have biological corridors and greenways established, and shall be maintained as visual assets to any developments which adjoin them.
-Daylighting of channelized or culverted creeks is encouraged where feasible, with a special emphasis on Jolly Giant Creek.

 The natural features of the Mad River corridor, Arcata's creeks and adjacent areas, marshes, and other wetland areas, shall be retained.